t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 This section explains some of the common terminology that is used in the context of RESTful design for IoT systems.
 For terminology of constrained nodes and networks, see {{RFC7228}}.

-Application State:
-: The state kept by a client between requests.
-This typically includes the "current" resource, the set of active requests, the history of requests, bookmarks (URIs stored for later retrieval) and application-specific state.

 Cache:
 : A local store of response messages and the subsystem that controls storage, retrieval, and deletion of messages in it.

 Client:
 : A node that sends requests to servers and receives responses.

+Client State:
+: The state kept by a client between requests.
+This typically includes the "current" resource, the set of active requests, the history of requests, bookmarks (URIs stored for later retrieval) and application-specific state.

 Content Negotiation:
 : The practice of determining the "best" representation for a client when examining the current state of a resource.
 The most common forms of content negotiation are Proactive Content Negotiation and Reactive Content Negotiation.